Robert Downey Jr.

 In 2003, after a coke bender epiphany, Downey Jr. finally seemed to face his sobriety.
 Mel Gibson took a chance on him and he appeared in 2003’s The Singing Detective with Katie Holmes and Gothika with Halle Berry.
 In 2005, he worked opposite Val Kilmer in Kiss Kiss Bang Bang and appeared in George Clooney’s Good Night, and Good Luck.

 Busy once more in 2006, he had roles in A Guide to Recognizing Your Saints, Fur: An Imaginary Portrait of Diane Arbus, A Scanner Darkly and The Shaggy Dog.
 That was followed by 2007’s Lucky You with Eric Bana and Drew Barrymore, Charlie Bartlett with Anton Yelchin, and Zodiac with Jake Gyllenhaal and Mark Ruffalo..

 Downey Jr. was all over the screens in 2008.
 After an uncredited performance as Tony Stark in The Incredible Hulk with Edward Norton, he then played the role again as the lead in Iron Man.
 He also joined Jack Black and Ben Stiller in the comedy Tropic Thunder, where he played a white actor who dyes his skin to play a black character.

 As time progresses, we'll have more info about Robert Downey Jr. here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.